pulp-platform/cheshire/mt_doc/readme.md

 They are inside *sw/deps*, you will just need to run ``git submodule update --init --recursive`` to download them.

+### Cheshire
+Nothing change for the installation, 2 new script should be generated, to add fesvr support when running vsim or vcs.
+Then you can run ``make all`` as usual.

 ### RISC-V Frontend Server : fesvr
+FESVR should have been built when running the ``make all``.\
+Make sure that fesvr is correctly build, you should see in *sw/deps*, the lib in *riscv-isa-sim/install/lib* and 3 directories in *riscv-isa-sim/install/include*

 To build the fesvr, you can run make build-fesvr from cheshire directory.\
 It will create a shared library, that will be used by simulation tools and DPI.

-Make sure that fesvr is correctly build, you should see in *sw/deps*, the lib in *riscv-isa-sim/install/lib* and 3 directories in *riscv-isa-sim/install/include*

-### Cheshire
-Nothing change for the installation, 2 new script should be generated, to add fesvr support when running vsim or vcs.
-Then you can run ``make all`` as usual.

 ### RISC-V Proxy kernel : pk
+pk should have been built when running the ``make all``.\
+Keep in mind the path to your pk installation, it might be used in cheshire simulation.

 To build pk, you can do as following :
 ```
 mkdir build install